jchook/s3-upload/docs/recipes/auto-copy-to-clipboard.md

 # Auto-copy to clipboard

 A lot of times you want to automatically copy the share URL of your file uploads to the system clipboard.
-You can do this with the `-C` or `--copy` option.
+You can do this with the `-C` or `--copy` option via command line.

 If you want to make this the default behavior, you can add this to your `~/.config/s3-upload` file: